codingMustache/codingMustache/README.md

 ## Joke of the Day

-My wife is on a tropical fruit diet, the house is full of stuff.
-It is enough to make a mango crazy.
+"What time is it?"
+I don't know... it keeps changing.

 ## Daily Trivia

-What is the name of Layer 7 of the OSI model?
+Which of these people was NOT a founder of Apple Inc?
- 1. Session
+ 1. Jonathan Ive
- 2. Application
+ 2. Ronald Wayne
- 3. Network
+ 3. Steve Jobs
- 4. Present
+ 4. Steve Wozniak

 <details>
   <summary>Answer</summary>
-  Application
+  Jonathan Ive
 </details>